 How to Prune Some Popular Conifers

-When deciding how to prune, you will need to know the growth habit of the evergreen’s needles, to decide how to prune.
+When deciding how to prune, you will need to know the growth habit of the evergreen’s needles.
 There are 2 basic growth habits:

 - Whorled: Whorled branches, as the name implies, grow in somewhat of a circle around the branch.
 Examples of these would be Douglas-fir, firs, pines, and spruces.

-Pine tree needles grow ini little bundles, like a feather duster.
-They generally grow in groups of 2, 3, or 5 needles, depending the the species.
+Pine tree needles grow in little bundles, like a feather duster.
+They generally grow in groups of 2, 3, or 5 needles, depending on the species.
 There is one flush of growth each year, at the terminal ends of the shoots.
 You won’t see new growth on the inner stems.